Health and Safety

 The nurses’ offices in each school are available to help students who are ill, have a school-related accident or are interested in playing a school sport.
 To visit the nurse’s office, students must secure a pass from their classroom teacher, except in the case of an emergency.
 If it is necessary for you to go home because of illness, you must be released by the nurse who will get permission from a parent or guardian.

-Whitney Young School Based Health Center
+Whitney Young School-Based Health Center

 Whitney Young Health began offering school-based health center services in the Watervliet City School District in September 2018.
 Health services through Whitney Young Health are available to all elementary, junior and senior high school students.
-The School Based Health Center is located at Watervliet Junior-Senior High School, 1245 Hillside Ave.
-Learn more about the WYH School Based Health Center

 Student Physicals